-ADV: Short for “adventure,” ADV means both a kind of bike and a kind of riding.
-ADV bikes can be ridden on and off road and are often called “dual sport bikes” or “adventure bikes.”
-A ride on such a bike is often called an “ADV ride” and there are countless ADV groups, websites, clubs, etc. Usage: “Check out my new KLR 650.
+ADV: Short for “adventure,” ADV means both a kind of bike and a style of riding.
+ADV bikes can be ridden on- and off-road and are often called “dual-sport bikes” or “adventure bikes.”
+A ride on such a bike is often called an “ADV ride,” and there are countless ADV groups, websites, clubs, etc. Usage: “Check out my new KLR 650.
 I can’t wait to take it on that epic ADV ride this summer.”

 AMA: American Motorcyclist Association.
 This enormous riding organization puts on races, rallies, and more each year.
-It also lobbies politicians on behalf of riders and offer services like roadside assistance.
-Some riders love the AMA, some don’t.
+It also lobbies politicians on behalf of riders and offers services such as roadside assistance.
+Some riders love the AMA; some don’t.
 It’s your call on the value of joining.

 Ape hangers/”Apes”: Very tall handlebars typically found on cruisers.

 Apex: In a car or truck, you go around a corner.
-On a bike (especially when racing), you look for the apex of a corner, or the point closest to the curb/centerline between the entry and exit of a corner.
+On a bike (especially when racing), you look for the apex of a corner or the point closest to the curb/shoulder between the entry and exit of a corner.
 “Hitting the apex” correctly helps carry speed through a corner.
-It’s also quite fun to do.
+It’s also a helluva lot of fun.

-ATGATT (“AT-GAT”): Riders who crash and grind off large parts of their skin while sliding down the road have failed at following the ATGATT rule.
+ATGATT (“AT-GAT”): Riders who crash and grind off large parts of their skin while sliding down the road have failed to follow the ATGATT rule.
 Which is to say, if you want to avoid skin grafts, traumatic brain injury, broken ankles, and myriad other injuries sustained in a crash, you should be wearing All The Gear, All The Time.

-‘Busa: Nickname for the iconic Suzuki Hayabusa sport bike.
-Pronounced either “Bee-you-saw” or “Boo-saw” depending on whom you are talking to.
+‘Busa: Nickname for the iconic Suzuki Hayabusa sportbike.
+Pronounced either “Bee-you-saw” or “Boo-saw” depending on to whom you are speaking.
 Usage: “I used to pilot F-18s, so in order to get the same thrill, I’m gonna get a ‘Busa.”

 Bobber: Bobbers are/were bikes that have been customized in a certain way.
-Typical features include a stripped-down look, no front fender, low handlebars, a solo seat, and very spare instrumentation (if any).
-You can turn most any bike into a bobber with enough time, money, and tools.
+Typical features include a stripped-down look, no front fender, low handlebars, a solo seat, and very spare, if any, instrumentation.
+You can turn almost any bike into a bobber with enough time, money, and tools.
 The name comes from the early practice of trimming, or “bobbing,” the fenders and seat on a bike to the bare minimum.
 From there, the minimalist aesthetic just kind of took over.
 Now, some bike makers actually sell production bobbers.

-Bonnie: General nickname for a Triumph Bonneville, an iconic motorcycle from Britain, not that widow down the street hassling you for a ride (or more).
+Bonnie: General nickname for Britain’s iconic Triumph Bonneville motorcycle, not that widow down the street hassling you for a ride (or more).
 Usage: “I’ll meet you at the pool hall for some darts in a couple of hours.
 Weather looks good so I’m gonna ride the Bonnie the long way.”

-Carb/Carbs: No, not a plate full of pasta.
-This refers to “carburetors,” which mixed fuel and air together for decades before fuel injection arrived.
-They are finicky, inefficient and prone to clogging, which is why they aren’t used much anymore.
+Carb/carbs: No, not a plate full of pasta.
+This refers to “carburetors” — a component used to mix fuel and air together for decades before fuel injection became a thing.
+They are finicky, inefficient, and prone to clogging, which is why they aren’t used much anymore.
 Some smaller bikes and dirt bikes still come with them, but probably not for long.
-See also: petcock
+(See also: petcock)

 Cog/cogs: Slang for the gears in the transmission.
 Usage: “Check out my new Harley.
 It’s got that new 103 engine and six cogs in the box.”